 - Remove from oven and serve with cheese sauce or honey mustard.
 Pretzel bites remain fresh for up to 3 days in an airtight container, though they will lose some softness.

-- Make ahead/Freezing: For freezing, the prepared pretzel dough (or shaped dough) can be refrigerated for up to one day or frozen in an airtight container for three months.
+Make ahead/Freezing: The prepared pretzel dough can be refrigerated for up to one day or frozen in an airtight container for three months.
 Thaw frozen dough in the refrigerator overnight.
-Refrigerated dough can be shaped into pretzels while still cold, but allow some extra time for the pretzels to puff up before the baking soda bath and baking.
+Refrigerated dough can be shaped into pretzel bites while still cold, but allow some extra time for the bites to puff up before the baking soda bath and baking.
 Baked pretzel bites freeze well for up to 3 months.
 Thaw and reheat in the oven at 300°F (149°C) until warm.

 More savory recipes.